 All Gifted Children is Esther Andrews' mission to help parents develop their children's genius and their maximum potential.
 A former school principal with 26 years of experience developing children's intelligence, Esther has filled her website with a wealth of resources, and through her articles, Ezine, Ebooks and live, online seminars she shares her knowledge and philosophy.
 Minds are our most precious resource.
 Esther's methods nurture them from the youngest age.

 Animusic is the brainchild of Wayne Lytle, aided by Dave Crognale's digital artistry, and it defies description.
 You have to experience it in all its spell-binding brilliance.
 Animated music the instruments move and perform with witty choreography.
-Imagine Reube Goldberg, Dr. Seuss, Cirque du Soleil, da Vinci and Mozart rolled all into one.
+Imagine Rube Goldberg, Dr. Seuss, Cirque du Soleil, da Vinci and Mozart rolled all into one.
 They've produced 2 DVDs to date, with 7 and 8 tracks of all original music.
-The MIDI software they use for music-driven animation, "algorhythmically synchronized," is their own and a geek's paradise.
+The MIDI software they use for music-driven animation, "algorithmically synchronized," is their own and a geek's paradise.
 Each track is a creative and technical masterpiece.
-Their website is equally classy and well planned.
+Their website is being rebuilt from scratch.
+In the meanwhile, you can buy their DVDs on Amazon.
 Go see, go buy them for yourself and all your friends.
 It's a one-of-a-kind treat.

 Art Matrix Fractals has an awesome collection of fractal images.
 We bought their videotape of fractals in motion with musical soundtrack and watch it often soothing and hypnotic, like meditation.
 This great website is the work of Homer Wilson Smith and Jane Elizabeth Staller, with an assist from Cornell National Supercomputer Facility.
 It gives the definitive explanation of a hot new science, in easy yet mind-stretching and eye-opening language.
 For example, "A fractal is a colored image that mathematically models how well things survive in their environments."
 Probably the most famous fractal is the Mandelbrot set, shown above.

 Barbecue Joe is the eclectic homepage of Joe Marasco, businessman, inventor, humorist, physicist, renaissance man and catalyst.
-His interests range from Archimedes to software development, from baseball to golf, from puzzle solving to conflict resolution, from heraldry to nomography.
-He sells wood pellet barbecue equipment and golf training devices, and he writes with wit, wisdom and clarity on even the most abstruse subjects.
-Take a privileged peek at the website of this cyclone of creative energy.
+His interests range from Archimedes to software development, from puzzle solving to conflict resolution, from heraldry to nomography, from medical diagnostic testing to electric bicycles, from the tenor saxophone to a monograph and video analyzing all the solutions of the Tricolor Stomachion.
+Joe writes with wit, wisdom and clarity on even the most abstruse subjects.
+Take a peek at the website of this cyclone of creative energy.
 He's the reason we now make Archimedes' Square.

 BibliOdyssey is the achievement of an Autralian blogger who goes only by the name PK.
 His blog is an exquisite compilation of information on books, science, illustrations, history, Visual Materia Obscura, eclectic bookart, and this gem of a page he posted November 19, 2008: "Five Centuries of Board Games".
 The illustrations and historical notes came from the British Museum and cover the games of many countries.
 PK is a treasure, an archivist of human culture.
 Browse with joy.